OpenZWave/node-red-contrib-openzwave/README.md

 #### Installation
+Assuming you've installed Node-Red with `sudo npm install -g node-red` then all you need to do is:

+    $ sudo npm install -g node-red-contrib-openzwave

 This package has one sole dependency: [node-openzwave-shared](https://github.com/OpenZWave/node-openzwave-shared).
 This is a fork of node-openzwave *that links to OpenZWave as a shared library*, therefore you *need to have the OpenZWave library installed in your system beforehand*, using the operating system's package manager, or by compiling OpenZWave yourself.
 Please take a look [at the Installation section of node-openzwave-shared README](https://github.com/OpenZWave/node-openzwave-shared#install) for more details on this matter.